Table of Contents

 The hourly rate can include ironing and making the beds if agreed in advance.
 For larger family homes we suggest 4-8 hours a week.

-Trusting your house cleaner
+Trusting your cleaner

 For most people, trusting someone to come into your home every week is something that takes time.
 Twinkle Clean work differently to other cleaning companies who offer regular house cleaning, a supervisor will visit your home with your cleaner the first time round introduce you the cleaner and talk through the service.
-This is a great opportunity for you to ask any questions and agree what areas will be cleaned and discuss and requirements.
+This is a great opportunity for you to ask any questions and agree on what areas will be cleaned and discuss any requirements.

-With larger properties its not uncommon to write a tailored checklist so the cleaners know exactly what to clean each week.
+With larger properties, it’s not uncommon to write a tailored checklist so the cleaners know exactly what to clean each week.

 When choosing a regular cleaner look for a cleaning company that has vetted their cleaners.
 This normally means that the cleaners have been met in person and their identity has been verified and references have been checked.
-Also insist that your regular cleaner has public liability insurance and regularly check this.
+Also, insist that your regular cleaner has public liability insurance and regularly check this.

 Trust is something that is built up over time.
 We suggest not giving a key to your cleaner until you are comfortable doing so.
 Most of our regular house cleaning customers give a key to their cleaners after 1 month.